campaignrabbit/site/content/docs/campaigns/working-with-editor.md

 title: "Working with Editor"
 description: "Learn how to automated campaigns work"
 author: "Kowsaliya"
+category: "campaigns"
 ---
 Once you have decided on what <link-text url="https://docs.campaignrabbit.com/campaigns/how-campaigns-work" target="_blank" rel="noopener">campaign</link-text> to choose, you need to start creating one.

 Campaignrabbit comes with an easy drag and drop editor which brings your creativity to reality.

 **Drag and Drop Editor:**
 *This drag and drop is the most easiest and the quickest way to create a campaign.
 * You can come up with your own style or choose any one of the available template.
 * All you need to do here is, just drag the contents that you wish to insert and drop in the message body.
 * You can add any content and modify any formatting style.
 * All you need to do is, just drag the contents and drop in the content panel.
 * Additionally there is an option to add tags in mail content.